 Fiorella, Bella Vista

-Unless your kink is eating dinner at 4 p.m., it’s demoralizing to try to get a table at Fiorella in the Italian Market.
+Unless your kink is eating dinner at 4 p.m., it’s somewhat demoralizing to try to get a table at Fiorella in the Italian Market.
 The Vetri pasta spot releases their reservations 30 days in advance at 11 a.m.
 While they don’t hold any of the seats for walk-ins (the restaurant has limited seating since the space used to be an old butcher shop), a host once told me you can always call between noon and 3 p.m. and ask the staff how the waitlist is looking that evening.
 Alternatively, switch on the waitlist feature on Tock and hope for the best.
 I’ve seen the most reservations available on the covered and heated outdoor patio.
 So get a couple friends together and book one of their five-person spots outside — these seem to be easiest to snag ahead of time.
+817 Christian Street.

 Laser Wolf, Fishtown

 Similar to Zahav, getting a table at Laser Wolf is a planner’s fantasy (or worst nightmare?).
-They release all of their reservations on the first of the month at 11 a.m. for the entire next month (meaning, all of September is released on August 1st).
+They release all of their reservations on the first of the month at 11 a.m. for the entire next month (meaning, all of February is released on January 1st).
 Get on Resy a few minutes before the fateful hour, move at carpal-tunnel-inducing speeds, and then rest your little thumbs while you dream of salatim.
 If long-term planning isn’t your style, waltz in for bar seats.
 The restaurant holds their bar area for walk-ins only on a first-come, first-served basis.
 Laser Wolf doesn’t add any names to their bar waitlist over the phone.
 So stop by the next time you’re feeling spontaneous in Fishtown, put your name down, and go drink at El Bar or Middle Child Clubhouse before you eat Yemenite potato salad, fluffy pita, and juicy chicken shishlik.
 For a Hail Mary option?
 Go bonkers with Resy notify – there are often cancellations the night of or the night before.
+1301 North Howard Street.